-Since the planet Earth doesn't have a birth certificate to record its formation, scientists have spent hundreds of years struggling to determine the age of the planet.
-By dating the rocks in the ever-changing crust, as well as neighbors such as the moon and visiting meteorites, scientists have calculated that Earth is 4.54 billion years old, with an error range of 50 million years.
+Planet Earth doesn't have a birth certificate to record its formation, which means scientists spent hundreds of years struggling to determine the age of the planet.
+By dating the rocks in Earth's ever-changing crust, as well as the rocks in Earth's neighbors, such as the moon and visiting meteorites, scientists have calculated that Earth is 4.54 billion years old, with an error range of 50 million years.

 How old are your rocks?

-Several attempts to scientifically date the planet have occurred over the past 400 years.
-Scientists attempted to predict the age based on changing sea levels, the time it took for Earth or the sun to cool to present temperatures, and the salinity of the ocean.
-As science progressed, these methods were proven to be unreliable; for instance, the rise and fall of the ocean was shown to be an ever-changing process rather than a gradually declining one.
+Scientists have made several attempts to date the planet over the past 400 years.
+They've attempted to predict the age based on changing sea levels, the time it took for Earth or the sun to cool to present temperatures, and the salinity of the ocean.
+As the dating technology progressed, these methods proved unreliable; for instance, the rise and fall of the ocean was shown to be an ever-changing process rather than a gradually declining one.

 In the early 20th century, scientists refined the process of radiometric dating.
-Earlier research had shown that isotopes of some radioactive elements decay into other elements at rates that can be easily predicted.
-By examining the existing elements, scientists can calculate the initial quantity, and thus how long it took for the elements to decay, allowing them to determine the age of the rock.
+Earlier research had shown that isotopes of some radioactive elements decay into other elements at a predictable rate.
+By examining the existing elements, scientists can calculate the initial quantity of a radioactive element, and thus how long it took for the elements to decay, allowing them to determine the age of the rock.

-The oldest rocks on Earth found to date are the Acasta Gneisses in northwestern Canada near the Great Slave Lake, which are 4.03 billion years old.
-Rocks older than 3.5 billion years can be found on all continents.
-Greenland boasts the Isua Supracrustal rocks (3.7 to 3.8 billion years old), while rocks in Swaziland are 3.4 to 3.5 billion years.
-Samples in Western Australia run 3.4 to 3.6 billion years old.
+The oldest rocks on Earth found to date are the Acasta Gneiss in northwestern Canada near the Great Slave Lake, which are 4.03 billion years old.
+But rocks older than 3.5 billion years can be found on all continents.
+Greenland boasts the Isua supracrustal rocks (3.7 to 3.8 billion years old), while rocks in Swaziland are 3.4 billion to 3.5 billion years.
+Samples in Western Australia run 3.4 billion to 3.6 billion years old.

 Research groups in Australia found the oldest mineral grains on Earth.
 These tiny zirconium silicate crystals have ages that reach 4.3 billion years, making them the oldest materials found on Earth so far.
 Their source rocks have not yet been found.